PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    dotnet new classlib --name mymodule
    ```

-2. Add a `global.json` file to your project that specifies that the project requires the
+2. Add a `global.json` file that specifies that the project requires the `2.0.0` version of
-   `2.0.0` version of the `.NET Core SDK`.
-This is necessary to prevent issues if you
+   the `.NET Core SDK`.
+This is necessary to prevent issues if you have more than one
-   have more than one version of the .NET Core SDK installed.
+   version of the .NET Core SDK installed.

    ```powershell
    cd mymodule